PlantReactome/Release-documentation/slicing.md

   ![](assets/slicing-cfdafd07.png)
   * Once it is done "pulling all instances from the database", you will see all the pathways on the rtpj side.
   * Save the file again to have as a base.
+  * Change the "Show in" at the top of the tree view to "Oryza sativa".
   * Save it as a new file "inital_rice_from_gk_central_checked_rice" for the next step.

 5. On the rtpj side, from "Rice pathways" down (child of), make sure **every** single checkbox is checked.
 The check means "_doRelease" is marked as true.